 Can I freeze these grain-free carrot cake cupcakes?

 Yes!
 They freeze well, but it's best to freeze them without frosting.
 Stored in an airtight container, they should last for 4 to 6 months.
 Freeze the maple cream cheese frosting separately.
 Let them thaw in the fridge before frosting.

-You might also like these Paleo Carrot Cake Cupcakes with Coconut Butter Frosting or my Crowd-Pleaser Paleo Carrot Cake.
+You might also like these Paleo Carrot Cake Cupcakes with Coconut Butter Frosting and this delicious Grain-Free Carrot Cake with Pineapple.

 Perfect for Spring . . . or any time of year!
 You might also like these 10 Gluten-Free Desserts for Easter and Spring.